 In search engines, PPC results display above regular search results, meaning you can pay to earn a better position – and more visibility – than big banks earn organically.

 This is a common strategy used by smaller companies trying to gain an edge over a major competitor.
 They'll create new content, optimize it for search engines, and promote it via PPC to gain some early traction with users.

 The best part is that this banking idea to get new customers allows you to maintain complete control over your budget, ad placement, and targeting.

 On search engines, PPC operates on a bid system.
 You and your competitors place bids (in dollars) on certain keywords, and then the PPC provider determines how to rank you according to what you bid.

 That means PPC is an economically-friendly way to promote your business.
 You and your competitors have total control over the cost of any keyword depending on how hard you want to fight for it.

-Best of all, you don't pay unless someone clicks your ad.
+Best of all, you don't pay unless someone clicks your ad with this bank promotional idea.
 That means you only lose money when you have an opportunity to convert a new customer.